-He ruins and the whole site of Madinat al-Zahra are on the tentative list of Unesco World Heritage, showing its importance as an historic time stamp of the great Arab ruler in modern day Andalusia Spain.
+He ruins and the whole site of Madinat al-Zahra were added to the Unesco World Heritage List in 2018.
+This shows its importance as an historic time stamp of the great Arab ruler in modern day Andalusia Spain.

 In 2009 a modern museum opened at the bottom of the site.
 I didn’t visit it myself but it showcases many Islamic artefacts found at the site of Madinat al-Zahra.
 It serves as a unique time stamp and exhibits the urban lay-out and planning of cities in this period.

 Only located 8 km west from Cordoba, the ruins of Madinat al Zahra can be easily visited on a day trip from Cordoba or en route to the city.
 You start at the museum where you can take the shuttle bus to the ruins.

 You must buy a ticket for the bus at the museum.
 The shuttle bus costs €2 and runs every 20 minutes.
 The entrance to the ruins and museum of Madinat al-Zahra is free for EU citizens and €1,50 for others.

 By car: follow the signs on Avenida de Madinat al-Zahra from Cordoba.
 You can park your car for free at the carpark of the museum.
 You buy your ticket for the shuttle bus at the museum for €2.